Sitepager/.github/profile/README.md

 2. Start your free trial (no credit card required)
 3. Add your website URL
 4. Watch Sitepager automatically discover and test your pages
-5. Receive your first comprehensive site report
+5. Receive your first detailed site report

 ## 💡 Why Choose Sitepager?

+### **Purpose-built for Websites**
+Most testing tools are designed for end-to-end testing of complex web apps.
+But marketing sites have different needs, and Sitepager is built specifically for them.

 ### **Simplicity First**
 Unlike complex testing frameworks that require technical expertise, Sitepager works out of the box.
 No Selenium scripts, no CI/CD pipeline configuration, no maintenance overhead.

 ### **Comprehensive Coverage**
-While other tools focus on single aspects like performance or broken links, Sitepager provides complete website health monitoring in one platform.
+While other tools focus on single aspects like visual testing, performance or broken links, Sitepager provides complete website health monitoring in one platform.
+No switching tools or tabs.

 ### **Business Impact Focus**
-We don't just find technical issues - we identify problems that actually impact your users, conversions, and search rankings.
+Websites are often the first point of interaction between users and your brand.
+Website issues are not just technical issues, they impact your users, conversions, and search rankings.
+Sitepager is the all-in-one tool that helps you catch these issues before they become expensive.

 ## 📈 Customer Success

-*"Sitepager caught a critical checkout flow issue that would have cost us thousands in lost conversions.
-It spotted visual changes our manual testing missed."*

-*"The SEO monitoring saved our rankings when a developer accidentally removed meta tags from our product pages."*
+*"Sitepager caught a broken mobile menu hours before a global launch.
+Without Sitepager, it would’ve gone unnoticed."*

+*"We check our site twice a week for broken links and visual issues using Sitepager.
+The simple UI makes it easy for our website team to run checks independently, without needing help from dev or QA."*

 ## 🔗 Resources